What causes ankle pain? 17 possible conditions

 In some cases, you will need to visit your doctor due to your ankle pain.
 You should check in with your doctor if your pain does not go away after a few weeks, or if the swelling in your ankle does not go down in two to three days.

 You will also need to see your doctor if you develop an infection in your ankle.
-Signs of an infection include an ankle that becomes warm, tender, and red, or a fever that is over 100 F.
+Signs of an infection include an ankle that becomes warm, tender, and red, or a fever that is over 100.4 degrees Fahrenheit.

-Both forms of arthritis are considered chronic conditions.
+Osteoarthritis is considered a chronic condition.
+Septic arthritis can be chronic as well.
 Nothing can completely eliminate the ankle pain associated with arthritis or keep it from returning.
 However, you can talk to your doctor about treatment options and home remedies to help you deal with your condition.

 - wear shoes that fit well and provide ample ankle support